 another five pounds?

-Oh and by the way, excuse the short review it's just that my copy isn't subtitled plus it's on VCD so it's like watching thru' a sock.
+Excuse the short review today, it's just that my copy of Nezulla The Rat Monster isn't subtitled plus it's on VCD so it's like watching thru' a sock.

 Seriously, look: